boombick/boombick/README.md

 Nice to meet you, my name is Andrey Sinitsyn and I'm a multifunctional IT specialist.
 So, here are a few words about me
-* 🕗 I'm about 20 years working on different themes in the IT domain
+* 🕗 I'm about 20 years work on different themes in the IT domain
 * 👷‍♂️➡️👨‍💻 Now I've changed my main track from engineer to manager.
 Currently, I'm TeamLead of SRE team
 * 💻 I passionate about DevOps and everything relates to
 * 🥷 I learn AI and ML on my own and trying to apply it to my daily routines